webpack/webpack.js.org/.github/CONTRIBUTING.md

 ## Committing Your Changes

-Please follow the [conventionalcommits][10] specification.
+Please follow the [conventional commits][10] specification.
 For example, for documentation changes, a short commit message may resemble the following:

 ``` md